 What is Advent?

 Advent is all about getting ready for Christmas.
-Newsround (which I love as a way of explaining things to kids describes advent as “Christmas celebrates Jesus’ birth so the Advent period reminds Christians to remember and prepare for those celebrations.”
+Newsround (which I love as a way of explaining things to kids) describes advent as “Christmas celebrates Jesus’ birth so the Advent period reminds Christians to remember and prepare for those celebrations.”

 Nativity and Advent Activities for Toddlers and Preschoolers

-There are so many lovely ways for toddlers to enjoy the nativity in the lead up to Christmas, my kids used to play with the Fisher Price nativity set* at Sunday School and nativity stickers* were always a great way to keep them busy in the lead up too – perfect for making cards or creating nativity scenes of their own.
+There are so many lovely ways for toddlers to enjoy the nativity in the countdown to Christmas, my kids used to play with the Fisher Price nativity set at Sunday School and nativity stickers were always a great way to keep them busy in the lead up too – perfect for making cards or creating nativity scenes of their own.

-There’s lots of nativity and activities in this round up today with paper plate crafts, nativity cards and nativity candles amongst others – if you want to make sure you don’t forget any of these ideas then be sure to bookmark this page or pin an image for later so you’ll have all these ideas to hand when you need them.
+There’s lots of nativity and activities in this round up today with paper plate crafts, free nativity printables and nativity candles amongst others – if you want to make sure you don’t forget any of these ideas then be sure to bookmark this page or pin an image for later so you’ll have all these ideas to hand when you need them.

 If you’re looking for advent calendar activities then make sure you check out our round up with over 40 fun ideas for kids or keep reading for more Christmas crafts for toddlers as well as some ideas for nativity books for toddlers.